 Ideally, the telehealth platform you choose should include both options to ensure all patients can use it.
 Keep in mind that some patients may not be comfortable with technology and are likely new to using telehealth.
 That means any platform you choose should be as user-friendly as possible.

 A Simple, Secure Solution

-But our platform is not only easy-to-use, it’s one of the most secure options available.
-Unlike video conferencing platforms such as Zoom and Skype, Boostlingo is HIPAA-compliant and provides the data security and privacy features that keep patient information secure.
+Our platform is not only easy-to-use, it’s also one of the most secure solutions available.
+Unlike video conferencing platforms such as Zoom or Skype, Boostlingo is HIPAA-compliant and provides the data security and privacy features that keep patient information secure.